phuocnguyen90/LexQuery/image/src/README.md

-# Legal QA Preprocessing Microservice
+# Legal QA RAG

 ## Overview

-The **Legal QA Preprocessing Microservice** is a crucial component of the larger **Vietnamese Legal QA Chatbot** project.
-This microservice is designed to format and standardize legal question-and-answer texts, ensuring they are uniformly structured for efficient retrieval and storage.
-By preprocessing the legal content, it enhances the chatbot's ability to provide accurate and relevant responses to user inquiries.
+The **Legal QA RAG** is a crucial component of the larger **Vietnamese Legal QA Chatbot** project.
+This microservice is designed to provide legal question-and-answer texts, utilizing Qdrant Vector Database and AWS Lambda function acting as API gateway.

 ## Features